abseil/abseil.github.io/_posts/2018-05-31-regular-types.md

 ## Non-owning Reference Parameters

-C++ is a language that is very concerned with 2 things: types, and efficiency.
+C++ is a language that is very concerned with 2 things: types and efficiency.
 The type system for C++ is more complex than most other languages by a significant margin: this is the only mainstream language that I can imagine where it's reasonable to envision a proposal for an infinite family of Null